pacific-hake/hake-assessment/README.md

 These are the other variables in the global workspace.
-These can be directly referenced using \Sexpr{} in inline latex code, or in a knitr code chunk:
+These can be directly referenced using \Sexpr{} in inline latex code, or in a knitr code chunk.
+Here are a few of the obvious ones, there are many more in the bottom half of **all.r**:

     base.model              - The base model object.
 Same as models[[base.model.ind]].
     base.model.ind          - Index of the base model as found in the directory.